brown-band/website/pages/constitution.md

 ## Article V: FINANCES {#V}

 The Band receives funds from the Undergraduate Finance Board for transportation, hotels, instrument purchases and maintenance, percussion coaching, and other miscellaneous expenses.
 The Band reserves the right to create accounts with the Student Activities Office into which monies may be deposited or transferred.
-All funds collected by the group from any source shall be deposited with the Student Activities Office.
-The Band agrees to follow all regulations regarding all financial transactions as set forth by the Student Activities Office.
+All funds collected by the group from any source shall be deposited with the Student Activities Office (SAO), and all expenses of the group shall be spent through processes of the SAO.
+The Band agrees to follow all regulations regarding all financial transactions as set forth by the SAO.
 The Band Board also reserves the right to collect dues from the membership of the Band.

 ## Article VI: FACULTY ADVISOR {#VI}